Les Turner Symposium on ALS

 Monday, Nov.
 4, 2024

-Now in its 14th year, the Les Turner Symposium on ALS will return to Chicago this fall.
+Now in its 14th year, the Les Turner Symposium on ALS returned to Chicago this fall.

-Join virtually or in person as leading ALS researchers, clinicians, advocates, and people living with ALS gather to discuss the latest research and perspectives on ALS.
+Leading ALS researchers, clinicians, advocates, and people living with ALS gathered to discuss the latest research and perspectives on ALS.

-It's an opportunity to ask questions, share insights, and engage with people striving to deliver the best possible ALS care — and it's a window into the future of treatment of the disease.
+The symposium stands as an opportunity to ask questions, share insights, and engage with people striving to deliver the best possible ALS care.

 Location: